 Environmental Release of Genetically-Engineered Mosquitoes: The Latest Episode in Frankenstein-Type Scientific Adventures

 The subtitle for this essay is merely descriptive – not at all intentionally provocative – and is meant to be taken literally.
 By “Frankenstein-type” I mean, not the scientific work itself, but rather the arrogant and thoughtless act of a scientist in releasing a novel entity into the environment without adequate notice or prior discussion with the public, whether accidentally (as in the case of Mary Shelley’s story) or deliberately.
 Should this practice continue, as I suspect it will, almost certainly there will eventually be a very bad ending – for science itself.
 Only remedial action by other scientists themselves can head it off, and so far such action is noteworthy by its absence.
 They will regret this omission.

 The Online English Edition of Der Spiegel has a brilliant analysis of the European debt crisis that is not to be missed.
-Read “The Ticking Euro Bomb” (October 5-7, 2011): Act I: Part 1, Section 1: “How a good idea … Continue reading
+Read “The Ticking Euro Bomb” (October 5-7, no rx 2011): Act I: Part 1, advice Section 1: “How … Continue reading